thoughtsynapse/ImageCompressionAPI/README.md

 #### Compression Quality
 ```
-Default JPG Image Compression Quality = 85.
+Default JPG, PNG, SVG Image Compression Quality = 85.
 You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.

-Default PNG Image Compression Quality = 85.
-You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.

-Default SVG Image Compression Quality = 85.
-You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.

 Default GIF Image Compression Quality = 5.
 You can choose between 1-10 with 'imgQuality' key and value 'YOURVALUE' through POST request.
 For GIF, do not choose any value lower than 5, quality loss will be significant.
 ```

 #### Strip Meta
 ```
 By Default image metadata will be stripped.
-You can choose not to strip meta with stripMeta
+You can choose not to strip meta with 'stripMeta' key and value 'false' through POST request.
 ```

 ![alt text](https://github.com/twoabd/Image-Compression-API/blob/main/docs/lossy.png?raw=true)